-- your relationship to the Respondent (e.g., employer, employee, colleague, clinical fellowship supervisor, client/patient or caregiver);
+- Your relationship to the Respondent (e.g., employer, employee, student, colleague, clinical fellowship supervisor, client/patient or caregiver);

-- how and when you observed/discovered the alleged violation;
+- How and when you observed/discovered the alleged violation(s);

-- the Respondent's actions, practices, and/or behavior you think were violations of the Code of Ethics;
+- The Respondent's actions, practices, and/or behavior you think were violations of the Code;

-- descriptions and dates of actions taken, if any, to try to rectify the situation prior to submitting this complaint;
+- Descriptions and dates of actions taken, if any, to try to rectify the situation before submitting this complaint;

-Complainants should cite each provision of the Code of Ethics that he/she believes has been violated, followed by a nexus to the facts and evidence provided to support each allegation.
+Complainants should cite each provision of the Code of Ethics or Assistants Code of Conduct that they believe have been violated, followed by the particular facts and evidence provided to support each allegation.